A 6-week transformational course in

 About your teacher

-My journey with meditation started a little over 4 years ago as an attempt to temper my constant anxiety.
+My journey with meditation started a 5 years ago as an attempt to temper my constant anxiety.
 As my practice deepened, I was surprised to find that my sittings weren't always experiences of ecstatic joy and bliss.
 In fact, they often brought up threatening sensations in my body, overwhelming fear, unpleasant memories, and feelings of dissociation.
 But none of my meditation apps talked about this.

 It turns out I wasn't alone.
 About 8% of people experience unwanted effects from meditation, leading to a worsening of their anxiety and depression.
 But this doesn't mean we can't practice.
 We just need a different approach than the one offered by mobile apps and most teachers.
 This offering is a synthesis of hundreds of hours of study and practice.
 I am a certified meditation teacher, a certified trauma-sensitive mindfulness practitioner, and a member of the Complementary Therapists Accredited Association in the UK.